Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Experimental results

-Table \ref{tb:video} shows the average PSNR for different algorithms on four video fragments in different noise environments.
-As shown, the proposed C2FRTRC and HQTRC achieve the overall best and second best performance, respectively.
-Further C2FRTRC yields considerable performance gain over HQTRC, underscoring the advantage of local patch tensor refinement.
-Fig.\ref{fig:video_example} shows an example of the recovered frames from the four fragments in heavy noise environments.
+Table \ref{tb:video} shows the average PSNR {and SSIM} for different algorithms on four video fragments in different noise environments. {The SSIM of a video is computed as the average SSIM across frames.
+As shown, C2FRTRC achieves the overall best performance, and LPRTRC yields the second-best performance.
+Specifically, C2FRTRC achieves the highest PSNR/SSIM in most cases.
+In Gaussian noise environments with $\sigma_G^2\leq-15$dB, LPRTRC outperforms C2FRTRC.} Fig. \ref{fig:video_example} shows an example of the recovered frames from the four fragments in heavy noise environments.
 As can be seen, only the proposed C2FRTRC successfully recovers the frames of all videos.
 Further, similar to image completion, C2FRTRC yields the best visual results having the most clean and detailed texture.

+{Fig. \ref{fig:video_time} reports the average running time of all algorithms on the four videos in Table \ref{tb:video}.
+It can be seen that the coarse completion HQTRC incurs a time cost similar to $\ell_1$-based algorithms $\ell_1$-SNN, $\ell_1$-TNN and $\ell$-TRNN.
+For C2FRTRC, the time cost is higher due to the extra refinement step for local patch tensors.
+As refinement for each patch tensor is independent, the time cost of C2FRTRC could be reduced using parallel computation.
+Although the local fine stage incurs the additional time cost, the performance improvement is significant.}